 - Challenge a friend or your partner: who can organize the best night out, spending a minimal amount of money.

 Get creative!
-If you are looking at saving money as a way to be creative, it will feel more fun.
+It will feel more fun if you are looking at saving money to be creative.

 #2: Make Your Goals Real

-Making your goals real is crucial when you’re trying to get motivated and want to make saving money fun.
+Making your goals real is crucial when you’re motivated and want to make saving money fun.

 Making your goals real can be done in several ways:

 - Create a sheet that represents your financial goal.
-For example, if you want to pay off $100,000 mortgage you can make a picture of a house and section it in 100 pieces.
+For example, if you want to pay off a $100,000 mortgage, you can picture a house and section it into 100 pieces.
 Every time that you move closer to your goal, you color a piece in.

 - Write your goal down on a piece of paper and bring it everywhere you go.
-If you put it in your wallet, you will be reminded before you’re doing a big purchase: is this what I want to spend my money on?
+If you put it in your wallet, you will be reminded before you make a big purchase: Is this what I want to spend my money on?
 How will this affect my goal outcome?

-- Make a vision board is what really helped me to know what I’m saving for.
-If you put your vision board somewhere you see it every day, it will keep reminding and motivating you.
+- Making a vision board is what really helped me to know what I’m saving for.
+If you put your vision board somewhere, you see it every day.
+It will keep reminding and motivating you.
 You can also create a digital vision board on Pinterest or put it on your desktop.

 #3: Organize A No Spend Challenge

 Give yourself a no-spend challenge.
 Go without spending any money for a few days, a week, or even a month!
-This is again a great way to let your creative side come out: when you have to get going for the week with what you already have, you would have to come up with some creative solutions.
+Again, this is a great way to let your creative side come out: when you have to get going for the week with what you already have, you would have to come up with some creative solutions.